Quinlan Terry: Work

 His works in the US include the Abercrombie Residence, a classical mansion based on Marble Hill House, Twickenham, London.
 Complete with a piano nobile approached by an external staircase, it has a pediment supported by Corinthian columns.
 The house is constructed of Kasota limestone, with Indiana limestone dressings.

+Terry retired as senior partner in July 2026 and was succeeded by his long-time collaborator, Roger Barrell.

 Appraisal

 Terry's architecture was championed by David Watkin, who wrote the monograph Radical Classicism: The Architecture of Quinlan Terry (2006), and by Roger Scruton who called it "one long breath of fresh air" in his Spectator article "Hail Quinlan Terry: our greatest living architect".
+In 2026, the writer and editor Clive Aslet, who authored a study of Terry's work in 1986, suggested that Terry be awarded a knighthood.